maayaankk/LinkeDinCloneUsingReactJs/README.md

 ## Project introduction

-A full fledge web app build with React JS Firebase and it has Google Authentication as well
+A full fledge web app build with React JS Firebase and it has Google Authentication as well.

 # Getting Started with Create React App